shaobo-he/sls/README.md

-Reimplementation of "Stochastic Local Search for Satisfiability Modulo Theories" in Racket.
+Reimplementation of "Stochastic Local Search for Satisfiability Modulo Theories" in Racket (probably with support of FP).